Duality for Fitting's Multi-valued Modal logic via bitopology and biVietoris coalgebra: Coalgebraic Duality Theorem for Fitting's multi-valued logic

 The same methodology can be used to build both bitopological and coalgebraic duality for {\L}ukasiewicz $n$-valued modal logic, where $n=\{0,\frac{1}{n-1},\frac{2}{n-2},\cdots,\frac{n-2}{n-1}, 1 \}$.
 It should be noted that $(n, \vee,\wedge,\star,\circledast,\rightarrow,()^c, 0, 1)$ is a semi-primal algebra, where the operations $( \vee,\wedge,\star,\circledast,\rightarrow,()^c, 0, 1)$ are defined by

-and $0,1$ are considered as constants i.e., nullary-operations.
+and $0,1$ are considered as constants, i.e., nullary-operations.
 Algebras of {\L}ukasiewicz-$n$-valued modal logic can be found in \cite{maruyama2012natural}.\\

-Thus, it is easy to follow, with sort of adjustment, that bitopological and coalgebraic duality can be developed for the general algebraic structure $\mathbb{ISP_M}(\mathcal{L})$, $\mathcal{L}$ is a finite algebra, using the same method as explained in this paper.\\ As an application of this coalgebraic approach to the bitopological duality, we establish the following: \begin{cor} The category $COALG(V_{\mathcal{L}}^{bi})$ has cofree coalgebra structure. \end{cor} \begin{cor} A final coalgebra exists for the endofunctor $V_{\mathcal{L}}^{bi}$. \end{cor}
+Thus, it is easy to follow, with sort of adjustment, that bitopological and coalgebraic duality can be developed for the general algebraic structure $\mathbb{ISP_M}(\mathcal{L})$, $\mathcal{L}$ is a finite algebra, using the same method as explained in this paper.